Have you been wondering how to implement website accessibility and ADA compliance for your blog pages?

 But before we begin, please let me clarify something.

-What you will learn today is extremely important but if you’re in a rush at the moment, don’t sweat it!
-You can always pin this post for later.
+If you’re in a rush at the moment, don’t sweat it!
+You can always download this post as PDF and come back to these ADA compliance tips later.

 Okay, without further ado, let’s dive in!

 What is ADA Website Compliance?

 ADA refers to the Americans with Disabilities Act in the US.
 The Americans with Disabilities Act covers an array of services offered by businesses of all kinds.
 This act was signed in the year 1990.
 In 2009, it was amended to expand its definitions and requirements.
 By providing guidance for businesses as they cater to those with disabilities, ADA laws ensure fair and equal access to various public services.

 For those with disabilities, these laws included access to online services.
 However, websites were not as necessary to daily life in 1990, or even in 2009, as they are today.
 As such, much confusion exists around the topic of ADA compliance in the online world.

 How Does ADA Compliance Apply in the Online Sector?

 To put it simply, ADA website compliance ensures that your website complies with the Americans with Disabilities Act Standards for Accessible Design guidelines, and therefore is accessible to those with disabilities.
 This means that those with disabilities who visit your website must be able to use keyboard-only access for the consumption of online content, screen readers, and other assistive technology and tools, and must be able to fully access all your content.
 There is a lot that goes into it, and – spoiler alert! – it’s not just alt text and captions.